-Her cyanotype practice is seasonal, using natural sunlight as both medium and subject.
-She approaches the sun as a conceptual, poetic, and political force.
-Living in the United States while much of her family is in Iran and elsewhere, she finds comfort and connection in its daily cycle.
-The sun becomes a border-crossing mechanism, bringing forward themes of family, separation, and immigration.
-Each shadow becomes a companion, ghost, silhouette, vessel, blueprint of the past–evidence of both absence and presence, removed from its origin but forever tied to it.
+Her cyanotype (sun-printing) practice is seasonal, as she uses natural outdoor sunlight as both medium and subject.
+She approaches the sun as a conceptual, poetic, and political force: living in the U.S. while much of her family is in Iran and elsewhere, the sun becomes a border-crossing mechanism and symbol of resistance and connection, and she finds comfort and connection in its daily cycle.
+In cyanotypes, there is power in shadows.
+A shadow is a companion, ghost, silhouette, signifier of the past, vessel, proof of both absence and presence, and something removed from its origin but forever tied to it, much like a memory.

 Haley Darya Parsa (b.
 1996) received her BFA from the University of Texas at Austin before moving to New York, NY where she lives and works.